Matiss1337/first-angular-project/README.md

 @Output() select = new EventEmitter<string>(); - output to parent element computed - way to interact with available variables and react to state changes union - user!: string | undefined
+Content Projection - wrapping component in other component pipes -transforms data in template services - basicaly seperate logic accesable to other files (read, modify and delete) dependency injection (DI) - allows you to inject dependencies (like services) into components

 ////////////////////////////////////////////////////////////////////////
 INPUT and OUTPUT exsample between parent and child !!!!